-- Make a parfait by layering the strawberries and topping.
+- Make a parfait by layering the strawberries and topping them.

 - Serve Strawberries Romanoff with Fast Roast Chicken or Austrian Beef Goulash

 - For best results, place the bowl and wire whisk in the refrigerator and chill for 15 minutes.
-This will help the whip the cream faster and the results will be a lighter cream.
+This will help whip the cream faster, resulting in a lighter cream.

 - Closely watch the cream when it is in the mixer.
 It can easily turn into butter if it is overwhipped.

 - The dessert can be made early in the day or a few hours before it is served.
 Be sure to chill the topping and the cut strawberries if you prepare it ahead of time.
 When you are ready to serve the dessert, distribute the strawberries in serving dishes and then top them with chilled cream.

 The topping is best eaten the day it is made.
 It can be prepared early in the day and kept under refrigeration.